Lemon Bay Funeral Home wins Englewood Little League championship

 Before Monday’s victory, the Elks had won two straight one-run games over Venice, but Monday’s game was never in doubt.

-“We were helped by their mistakes,” said Elks head coach Sean Kirsten.
+“We were helped by their mistakes,” Elks head coach Sean Kirsten said.

 Devyn Kirsten, Nash Dowd, Carson Moore and Matthew Sacco had hits for the winners.
 Sacco belted a single, stole second and came home to score on two walks.